 If set to 'on', Readline will display characters with the eighth bit set directly rather than as a meta-prefixed escape sequence.
-The default is 'off'.
+The default is 'off', but Readline will set it to 'on' if the locale contains eight-bit characters.